-Sometimes I don’t have to look far to find outdoor adventure.
-My home town of Ottawa is the capital city of Canada and often goes overlooked as people flock to the bright city lights of Toronto or the old world charm of Montreal.
-Ottawa may be a smaller city in size but that’s what makes it a mecca for the outdoors.
+I’m always searching for adventurous things to do when I travel.
+But what about when I’m at home in Ottawa, Canada?
+My hometown may be a small city in size but that’s what makes it a mecca for the outdoors.
 It’s full of green spaces and surrounded by water ways.
 Gatineau Park in Quebec is just a 10 min drive from downtown, the nearest ski hill not much further away.

 There are even outdoor activities you can do right in the city.
 What other urban area can you leave the city center and be carving up the slopes just 20 min later or be out snowshoeing through a winter wonderland?
-Here’s a list of the top 5 outdoor winter adventures that are available in and around the Ottawa area.
+Here’s a list of outdoor winter adventures that are available in and around the Ottawa area!

 Skating on the Canal

 Every year the Rideau Canal freezes over to create the world’s longest skating rink.
 This 7.8 km long UNESCO World Heritage site curves its way through the heart of the city, starting at Dow’s Lake, ending downtown at a series of locks (also a UNESCO World Heritage site as its the oldest continually used canal system in North America).

 In honor of this amazing man-made creation and to celebrate winter, a festival called Winterlude descends upon the capital near the start of February each year.
 Ice sculpting competitions, outdoor concerts, Beaver Tails (a delicious deep fried pastry!) and lots of hot chocolate will keep you warm and entertained.
 If you don’t have your own skates or are visiting from out of town, they are multiple skate rental locations along the canal.